 Dismissal: There are two dismissal times for each academic day.
 A student's activities, behavioral status, and tutoring/college prep commitments will determine dismissal time.
-The building will close to all students at 5:00 PM daily, unless prior arrangements are made.
+The building will close to all students at 4:30 PM daily, unless prior arrangements are made.
 Dismissal explanations are as follows:

-- First Dismissal: Students who have completed all of their homework at a satisfactory level of quality and who have not been asked to stay after school by a staff member will be dismissed at first dismissal to go home, or attend after school sports or clubs.
+- First Dismissal: Students who have not earned an intervention (Refocus, College Prep or Mandatory Tutoring) and who have not been asked to stay after school by a staff member will be dismissed at first dismissal to go home or attend after school sports or clubs.
 Students attending clubs and sports will be dismissed according to club/sport schedule.
-Students involved in sports may be dismissed from the practice or game location. - Second Dismissal: Students who are required to stay as a result of disciplinary action or have not completed their previous night's homework to a level of acceptable quality will be released at second dismissal.
+Students involved in sports may be dismissed from the practice or game location. - Second Dismissal: Students who are required to stay for an intervention or who are attending an after school club will be released at second dismissal.
 The school will use the Primary Household Phone Number, as designated in Infinite Campus, to notify parents that day if their child must stay for second dismissal.
 If families prefer an alternative number to be used for contact, they can request a change with the school's front office team.
 In the event of an emergency, students will be allowed to make alternative arrangements to attend Tutoring/College Prep or Refocus.
 Prior transportation arrangements or alternative activities do not constitute an emergency situation.